byDagor/Dagor-Brushless-Controller/README.md

 | Magnetic sensor resolution | 14 bits |
 | Temperature sensor range | -10 ~ 120°C |

-> Note: The project is currently on it’s Alpha stage and with the help of the Alpha testers the project will move forward faster.
+> Note: The project is STILL currently on it’s Alpha stage and with the help of the Alpha testers the project will move forward faster.

 ## What makes this Controller different?
 The *Dagor Brushless Controller* was designed as a simple platform for hobbyist and students to power brushless-based projects.
 This board offers wired and wireless connectivity modes to accommodate a variety of different kinds of projects.
 The firmware for this board was developed for the Arduino development environment and powered by the [SimpleFOC project](simplefoc.com).
 This code is merely a starting point as it’s encouraged to modify it to fit specific projects.
 The firmware being very easy to modify and understand gives some key advantages: